dottjt/theneverfapdeluxedaily/content/contact/_index.md

   "draft": false
 }

-The Writer's Daily is a podcast.
+The NeverFap Deluxe Daily is a podcast.

-If you'd like to chat about it: thewritersdailypodcast@gmail.com
+If you'd like to chat about it: neverfapdeluxe@gmail.com